 UPDATE: One day after this interview was published—and after it went viral throughout Utah—Judge Bazelle recused herself from the case.
-The case is now pending before Judge Noonan and will next have a hearing on October 31.
+The case is now pending a further court hearing.

 Editor’s note: The following is a lightly edited interview with Diane and her daughter Sarah who have been charged with contempt of court for disobeying a judge’s order to compel Sarah to attend a public school, when Diane has decided instead to homeschool her.
 The stress from this situation has led Sarah, a junior in high school, to attempt suicide more than once.

 Due to the emotional stress of this ordeal along with pending litigation—which Libertas Institute has intervened to provide—and at the young woman’s request, we have changed both of their names to keep them anonymous for the time being.